 Never ever ever ever use the fact that you’re approaching other sponsors in the category as an ultimatum or threat.
 You never want to say anything remotely like, “We’re talking to your biggest rival, so if you don’t want them to have it, you’d better commit”.
 99% of the time, that’s the death knell for your sales process.

 They’ve got a lot of choice in things to sponsor.
 Why would they choose to invest with an organisation that plays games?
 And frankly, if that competitor was that bloody hot for the sponsorship, you would be dealing with them and not trying to strong-arm another sponsor.

 This is not somewhere that you need to be pro-active.
 Don’t volunteer that you’re talking to other sponsors if they don’t ask.
 They’ll almost certainly just assume you are.

 If they do ask if you’re talking to anyone else in the category, say something like this:

 That’s it.
 No caginess.
 No implied ultimatum.
-This shows that you are both professional and realistic, and that’s the kind of sponsorship seeker that will appeal to a potential sponsor.
+This shows that you are both professional and realistic, and that’s the kind of rightsholder that will appeal to a potential sponsor.

 For all you need to know about sponsorship sales and servicing, you may want to get a copy of The Sponsorship Seeker’s Toolkit 4th Edition.
 You may also be interested in my white papers, “Last Generation Sponsorship Redux” and “Disruptive Sponsorship: Like Disruptive Marketing, Only Better“.
 Want to build your sponsorship skills and strategies fast?
 I’ve got comprehensive online sponsorship training for both sponsors and rightsholders.
 Get the details and links to course outlines and reviews here.